 The operator must hold a certificate for the original category being converted.

 Experience Worker Test (EWT)

 Undertaken when the operator has demonstrated experience and their employer feels they do not require remedial tuition.
 However this is often the case for practical operation but not so for the underpinning knowledge.

 In reality the theory element will require an element of tuition in most case so to afford the candidate every opportunity to succeed.

-The NPORS training provider can deliver a brief update on the theory element of the training course on the day but revision by the candidate is advised.
+With us being an approved NPORS training provider, we can deliver a brief update on the theory element of the training course on the day, but revision by the candidate is advised.